Setting up PL/SQL Developer, part 1

 Follow the onscreen instructions, then try it out.

 Hit F1 and find out:

 Those are the main menu customisations I use regularly.
-In parts 2 and 3 I'll cover Session Browser tabs and Browser Extender add-ons.
+In part 2 I'll cover Session Browser tabs.